eranation/sublime-text-2-typescript/README.md

 A simple package for Sublime Text 2 that includes syntax highlighting and a basic build system.

-It supports creating sourcemaps which can be used by Canary and FF Nightlies for better debugging.
+It supports creating sourcemaps which can be used by Chrome and Firefox for better debugging.

 credits:
 Build System Windows: http://stackoverflow.com/a/12781051/239168